j-daniel-csusb/classicalmechanics/Projects_placeholder.md

 # Project 1

-This will be where projects are located
+This will be where projects are located.